alondahari/alondahari.github.io/_posts/2018-11-03-the-truck-company-story.md

 Hopefully this would help explain why we dedicate some of our time as developers to perfect our code, even when sometimes it seems like there's no tangible benefit to it.

-_I never worked in the trucking industry, so I'm totally making all of this up..._
+_Disclaimer: I never worked in the trucking industry, so I'm totally making all of this up..._

 ## Follow a style guide